imagej/imagej.github.io/pages/BigDataViewer.md

 explained in
 [Multiview-Reconstruction](Multiview-Reconstruction "wikilink").

-To convert the dataset to HDF5, select {% include bc content="Plugins |
+To convert the dataset to HDF5, select {% include bc content='Plugins |
-Multiview Reconstruction | Resave | As HDF5" %} form the Fiji menu.
-This
+Multiview Reconstruction | Resave | As HDF5' %}

+`form the Fiji menu.`

-brings up the following dialog.
+This brings up the following dialog.

 ![bdv-mvr-export1b.png](bdv-mvr-export1b.png "bdv-mvr-export1b.png")